Frequently Asked Questions

 Definitely.
 The American Women’s College was designed for busy adult women who have to juggle family and job responsibilities.
 We offer the flexibility and convenience you need to earn your degree.

 A college education at The American Women’s College costs about what one year costs at other top institutions.

 As of July 1st, 2014 our credits cost $400 each.
-You need 120 credits to graduate.
+You need 120 credits to graduate with a bachelor’s degree.
 That means you can get a diploma for as little as $48,000.
 And once you consider transferable credits, scholarships and grants, it could cost significantly less than that.

 Will there be tech support?